Park Chung Hee: Economic policy

 One of Park's main goals was to end the extreme poverty prevalent in South Korea, and lift the country up from being an underdeveloped economy to a developed economy via statist methods.
+Government-corporate partnership on expanding South Korean exports helped lead to the growth of some South Korean infant companies into today's giant Korean conglomerates, the chaebols.
 Using the Soviet Union and its Five Year Plans as a model, Park launched his first Five Year Plan in 1962 by declaring the city of Ulsan as a "special industrial development zone".
 The chaebol of Hyundai took advantage of Ulsan's special status to make the city the home of its main factories.

 Park is credited with playing a pivotal role in the development of South Korea's tiger economy by shifting its focus to export-oriented industrialisation.
+As part of Park's export-driven development strategy, he "prioritized preferential loans to export businesses and insulated domestic industries from external competition."
 When he came to power in 1961, South Korea's per capita income was only US$72.00.
 North Korea was the greater economic and military power on the peninsula due to the North's history of heavy industries such as the power and chemical plants, and the large amounts of economic, technical and financial aid it received from other communist bloc countries such as the Soviet Union, East Germany and China.

 One of Park's reforms was to bring in 24 hour provision of electricity in 1964, which was a major change as previously homes and businesses were provided with electricity for a few hours every day.
 With the second Five Year Plan in 1967, Park founded the Kuro Industrial Park in southwestern Seoul, and created the state owned Pohang Iron and Steel Company Limited to provide cheap steel for the chaebol, who were founding the first automobile factories and shipyards in South Korea.
-Reflecting its statist tendencies, the Park government rewarded chaebol who met their targets under the Five Year Plans with loans on easy terms of repayment, tax cuts, easy licensing and subsidies.
+Reflecting its statist tendencies, the Park government rewarded chaebol who met their performance-based export quotas targets under the Five Year Plans with loans on easy terms of repayment, tax cuts, easy licensing and subsidies.

-It was common from the late 1960s onward for South Koreans to speak of the "octopus" nature of the chaebol as they began to extend their "tentacles" into all areas of the economy.
-Some of the successful chaebol like Lucky Goldstar (LG) and Samsung went back to the Japanese period while others like Hyundai were founded shortly after the end of Japanese rule; all would go to become world-famous companies.
+It was common from the late 1960s onward for South Koreans to speak of the "octopus" nature of the chaebols as they began to extend their "tentacles" into all sectors of the economy.
+Some of the successful chaebols like Lucky Goldstar (LG) and Samsung went back to the Japanese period while others like Hyundai were founded shortly after the end of Japanese rule; all would go to become world-famous companies.
 Hyundai, which began as a transport firm moving supplies for the U.S. Army during the Korean War, came to dominate the South Korean construction industry in the 1960s, and in 1967 opened its first car factory, building automobiles under license for Ford.